Locations:

 Advertisement

-Medication is the most common and effective treatment for the symptoms of precocious puberty HH.
-Monthly injections of a drug that suppresses the release of certain hormones helps keep early puberty symptoms in check.
-You stop the medication when you reach the normal age for puberty to occur.
-Most children and teens have a normal puberty and sexual development.
+Monthly injections of a drug that suppresses the release of certain hormones help keep early puberty symptoms in check.
+Your child’s provider may stop the medication when they reach the normal age for puberty to occur.
+Most children and teens have an expected puberty and sexual development at this time.

 Advertisement